Advanced

 |---|---|---|

-| Registry Dataset | dataset_name_version |
+dataset_name_version |

 registry_url or registry_path, dataset_task_names, dataset_exclude_task_names, n_tasks, overwrite_cache |

-| Git Task | path, task_git_url |
+| Git task | path, task_git_url |

 task_git_commit_id, overwrite_cache |

-| Local Task | path |
+| Local task | path |

 disable_verification |

-| Local Dataset | path |
+| Local dataset | path |

 dataset_task_names, dataset_exclude_task_names, n_tasks, disable_verification |